Knowledge, accuracy, and problem-solving skills are required for CLS students.

 Applicants need to consider transportation to and temporary housing for clinical rotation sites at least 60 minutes from Springfield.

-In the unlikely event that there are more students than clinical rotation spots, the students with the best GPAs in courses in the CLS program will get clinical rotations.
-This has NEVER happened at UIS and we are committed to finding new clinical rotation sites in the event that there are insufficient placements for all students.
+In the unlikely event that there are more students than clinical rotation spots, the students with the best GPAs in courses in the CLS program will get clinical rotations first.